kaiusl/KLPlugins.RaceEngineer/NOTES.md

 #### *DONE!*

+- [x] Use broadcast data to read air and track temp while in pits or race start as they are 0 then in shared memory.
 - [x] ~~For calculation of input tyre pressures from current avg tyre pressures use machine learned delta values.
 That is how much does change in input pressure change hot pressures.
 This is needed as 0.1 psi input change doesn't exactly result in 0.1 psi hot pressure change.~~
   - ~~How to learn it?~~
       - ~~This delta depends on air temp, track temp and hot/input pressure (seems to be that for higher input pressures the delta is smaller)~~